cda-tum/mqt-qcec/docs/source/library/EquivalenceCheckingManager.rst

         .. automethod:: EquivalenceCheckingManager.fix_output_permutation_mismatch

 * :class:`Application Options <Configuration.Application>`
-    These options describe the :class:`Application Scheme <ApplicationScheme>` that is used for the individual equivalence checkers.
+    These options describe the :class:`Application Scheme <ApplicationScheme>` that is used for the individual equivalence checkers (based on decision diagrams).
 The scheme can either be set collectively for all checkers at once or individually.

         .. automethod:: EquivalenceCheckingManager.set_application_scheme
         .. automethod:: EquivalenceCheckingManager.set_construction_application_scheme